zlu/octopress-sinaweibo/README.md

-Sina Weibo Follow Button for Octopress
+Sina Weibo Follow and Share Buttons for Octopress
 ====

 Description:
 ----
 This plugin adds [Sina Weibo](http://weibo.com) follow button to the Octopress sidebar.
+It also adds share button at the bottom of the blog entry.

 Files:
 ----

+To add follow button:
 Place `source/_includes/custom/asides/weibo.html` in `source/_includes/custom/asides/`.

+To add share button:
+Place `source/_includes/custom/post/sharing.html` in `source/_includes/custom/post/`.

 Configuration:
 ----

+To add follow button:

 Add `custom/asides/weibo.html` to `default_asides:` in your `_config.yml`.